erikhinderer/couchbase/couchbase-migration-agent/README.md

 - Couchbase EE admin console (agent memory): http://localhost:8091
 - Qwen / Ollama API: http://localhost:11434

+*UI access from outside localhost - the backend's CORS_ORIGINS and the frontend's VITE_API_BASE_URL/VITE_WS_BASE_URL are set to localhost defaults.
+To access the UI from outside the localhost, set all three in .env to the DNS name or IP of the Couchbase Migration Assistant host, then rebuild -- VITE_API_BASE_URL/VITE_WS_BASE_URL are baked into the frontend's JS at build time by Vite, so docker compose up --build (not a plain up, and not a container restart) is required for a change to take effect.
+See the .env comments for the exact variables.

 First boot pulls the Qwen model (`qwen3:8b` by default) and initializes the Couchbase Enterprise Edition memory store — this can take a few minutes; subsequent starts are fast (cached in the `ollama_data` / `couchbase_memory_data` volumes).